-The new framework is also likely to lead to a rise in the number of LORs declared.
+The Commission acknowledges that the new framework is likely to lead to a rise in the number of LORs declared.
 However, this does not automatically translate to more interventions.
-In fact, more accurate reporting of potential lack of reserve conditions increases the possibility of a market response to such lack of reserves (since these will be more accurately reported) and could minimise the risk of interventions.
+In fact, better reporting of potential lack of reserve conditions increases the possibility of a market response to such lack of reserves and could minimise the risk of interventions.

-Further, how AEMO intervenes has not changed - AEMO will continue to trigger interventions based on the principles and procedures that are included in various guidelines (such as the Reliability Standard Implementation Guidelines and the Reliability and Emergency Reserve Trader Guidelines).
+Further, how AEMO intervenes has not changed - AEMO will continue to trigger interventions based on the principles and procedures that are included in various guidelines (such as AEMO's Reliability Standard Implementation Guidelines and the Reliability Panel's Reliability and Emergency Reserve Trader Guidelines).

 The new LOR framework will also improve the transparency of how LORs are declared.
 Under the new framework, the methodology for declaring LORs will be consulted on by AEMO and published in its guidelines.
 Updates to the methodology will also be consulted on.
+With regards to the reserve level declaration guidelines, the final rule should facilitate the provision of enough information about the methodology so as to promote transparency about how AEMO will be declaring LORs and enable any participants, should they seek to, to use the same methodology to do what AEMO will be doing.